 Over the last years, Rossi has taught at an undergraduate and postgraduate level at The Courtauld and worked for adult education institutions in London.
 Since 2014, she has been co-organizing the research project Exploring Fourteenth-Century Art Across the Eastern and Western Christian World in collaboration with Dr Livia Lupi.
-Currently she is working towards the publication of a monograph based on her PhD thesis, focusing on the development and proliferation of Christ’s Miracle Cycle in monumental decoration between the years 1280-1330 in the Byzantine Empire and the Serbian territories.
+In addition, together with Alice Sullivan, Rossi has developed the new initiative North of Byzantium, sponsored by the Mary Jaharis Center for Byzantine Art and Culture.
+Currently she is working towards the publication of a monograph based on her PhD thesis, tentatively titled Christ’s Miracles in Monumental Art: Theological Debates and Court Culture in Late Byzantium.

-Rossi M.A., ‘The Miracle Cycle between Constantinople, Thessaloniki, and Mistra’ in Matheou N., Kampianaki T., Bondioli L. eds., From Constantinople to the Frontier: the City and the Cities (Brill, 2016) 226-242
+“The Miracle Cycle between Constantinople, Thessaloniki, and Mistra” in From Constantinople to the Frontier: the City and the Cities, eds.
+Nicholas Matheou, Theofili Kampianaki, Lorenzo Bondioli (Brill, 2016) 226-242.